 The Bruins responded by posting nine first-place finishes in the spring, with the most impressive win coming at the NWC championships, where they defeated runnerup Whitman by 30 strokes to claim a fifth straight conference title.
-The showing earned George Fox a return to the NCAA national championships in Florida, where the
+The showing earned George Fox a return to the NCAA national championships in Florida, where the Bruins placed ninth.

-For her part, Maluenda posted the nation's third-best stroke average and racked of the Year honors, the NCAA Division III Women's Golf Freshman of the Year award, All-West Region accolades and First-Team All-America recognition from the Women's Golf Coaches Association.
+For her part, Maluenda posted the nation's third-best stroke average and racked up five wins in 11 regular-season tournaments.
+Her efforts landed her NWC Player of the Year honors, the NCAA Division III Women's Golf Freshman of the Year award, All-West Region accolades and First-Team All-America recognition from the Women's Golf Coaches Association.